Roland Yuno Rech

 In the winter 2010, he took part in the traditional ango organized by the Sotoshu Japan in Shogoji (prefecture of Kumamoto).
 In the winter 2014, he renewed this experience in Toshoji (prefecture of Okayama), supervised by Seido Suzuki Roshi.

 In the summer 2014, he did the Hossen Shiki ceremony at The Gendronnière, supervised by the Abbot Raphaël Doko Triet.
 In the summer of 2015, he received the Shiho from Master Roland Yuno Rech, also in The Gendronnière.

 He is the responsible of the “Shodo Dojo of Halle” (Belgium).

 Lluís Nansen Salas

-Lluís Nansen Salas (Barcelona, 1965), is responsible for the Dharma teaching in the Kannon Zen Dojo of Barcelona.
-He was awarded a diploma in Theoretical Physics by the UAB, has a post-graduate degree in Telematics as well as a post-graduate diploma in Information sciences.
-He began the practice of Zen in 1991 and received in 1995 the monk ordination.
-In 2008, he created the Kannon Zen Dojo, in the centre of Barcelona.
-In 2016, he received the Shiho from Roland Yuno Rech.
+Lluís Nansen Salas (Barcelona, 1965), is responsible for the Dharma teaching in the “Kannon Zen Dojo of Barcelona”.
+He has a diploma in Theoretical Physics of the UAB, has a post-graduate degree in Telematics as well as a post-graduate diploma in Information Sciences.

 In the Kannon Zen Dojo, he dedicates himself to the teaching of Zen, teaching based on a strong zazen practice and its harmonization with the daily life activities.
 Particularly attentive to the training of the disciples, he gives conferences, leads workshops and sesshins.